Andy Avalos: Boise State

 Avalos was hired at his alma mater, Boise State, in 2012 as their defensive line coach.
 Boise State’s rush defense ranked 11th nationally in sacks in 2012 (2.92), and tied for 30th in tackles-for-loss (6.7) in 2013.
 He was also notable during this time for coaching future NFL Pro-Bowler DeMarcus Lawrence.
 Lawrence was ranked tied for 18th in sacks per game (0.86) in 2012, and tied for 10th nationally in 2013 (0.88).

 Before 2014, he was moved to become Boise State’s linebackers coach.
 Boise State forced 31 turnovers in both 2014, where they ranked ninth, and 2015, where they ranked fifth.

 Following his positional coaching jobs at Boise State, he was promoted to defensive coordinator in 2016.
 His defenses were consistent, as they ranked 29th, 38th, and 30th from 2016–2018 in team defense.
 He coached 2017 Mountain West Player of the Year Leighton Vander Esch, three–time first team All-Mountain West recipient Curtis Weaver, and five different first team All-Mountain West players when he was the defensive coordinator.

 Oregon

 On February 27, 2019, Avalos was hired to serve as Oregon’s defensive coordinator, replacing Jim Leavitt.
 Under Avalos, Oregon’s team defense went from 49th in 2018 to ninth in 2019.
 Also in 2019, the #2 recruit in the country according to 247Sports.com, Kayvon Thibodeaux, committed to Oregon.
 He had nine sacks and one forced fumble in his first season as a Duck.

 Return to Boise State

 On January 8, 2021, Boise State hired Avalos as their new head football coach.
+With Avalos' hire, he joined a small but growing list of Latino head coaches in Division I College Football.

+After a 2–2 start, Avalos led the Broncos to an undefeated (8–0) conference regular season to reach the Mountain West Conference Championship Game, which the Broncos lost 28–16 to Fresno State.
+He then led Boise State to their first ten-win season since 2019 with a 35–32 victory over North Texas in the Frisco Bowl.
+For his efforts, he was named Mountain West Conference Coach of the Year.

+On November 12, with Boise State sitting 5–5 (4–2 in Mountain West play), Avalos was fired with two games remaining in the regular season.
+Defensive coordinator Spencer Danielson was named interim head coach for the remainder of the season; the Broncos won their two remaining conference games to finish in a three-way Mountain West tie that saw Boise State reach and win the 2023 Mountain West Conference Football Championship Game.
+Avalos finished 22–14 (17–6 in conference play) in three years with the program.

+TCU

+On December 11, 2023, TCU hired Avalos as their defensive coordinator replacing Joe Gillespie.

 Personal life

-Avalos and his wife, Summer, have two daughters, Paityn and Paige.
+Avalos and his wife, Summer, have two daughters.